peachfinance/blogpeachfinancecom/src/pages/posts/covid-19-part-1-helping-borrowers-through-hard-times.md

 6. Allow borrowers to prepay future recurring payments.
 7. Offer settlement plans to prevent charge-offs.
 8. Automatically execute a natural disaster relief plan according to lender specifications.
+9. Report loans as current to credit bureaus if the consumer fulfills the terms of the accommodation.

 Peach automatically recalculates and/or re-amortizes in real time, allowing customer care agents to go over revised numbers and find the best solution for the borrower.
 There’s no custom code required.